modolabs/Kurogo-Mobile-Web/doc/mw/datamodel.rst

 search, and single item retrieval.
 It is designed to be used with data that presents a collection of items and allows the user to view a detail of an individual item.

-Developers should need to write any subclass of a Data Model for included modules.
+Developers should not need to write any subclass of a Data Model for included modules.
 If you want to connect to one of your services, then you will either set the appropriate configuration, or write a DataRetriever to connect to this service.